 Take one Ontic client, for example, a Fortune 200 electric company that started experiencing a drastic increase in the volume and severity of complaints from its customers.
 With the amount of social media activity pouring in, it was difficult to effectively identify negative complaints and isolate those that may be threatening.
 Not only was there a lack of visibility, but there wasn’t a strong process in place to prioritize more severe complaints and ensure they had access to the most up-to-date information at each plant location.

 With Person of Interest (POI) data stored in a static spreadsheet, their security team was severely limited in their ability to collaborate and unable to sufficiently monitor the area around each facility location – which was a critical component in keeping employees, their property and other assets safe.

-When the threatening activity turned from social media to protests and local group planning, the company realized they needed a solution that would allow them to stay ahead of threats and risks and ensure nothing slipped through the cracks.
+When the threatening activity turned from social media to protests and local group planning, the company realized they needed a critical intelligence solution that would allow them to stay ahead of threats and risks and ensure nothing slipped through the cracks.

 They turned to the Ontic Platform to obtain a holistic view of historical and real-time threats creating the ability to proactively monitor activity on various social channels and set up filters to monitor posts specific to each of the 10+ electrical plant locations.

 Once the company’s signal feed surfaced a threatening social media post with a clear photo of the plant location, the Director of Security was able to take action immediately.
 Within just 15 minutes the image was taken down, closing the pathway for threat actors to assemble a plan to protest at the plant location.
 The security lead was able to forward the post and action plan to the social media team within minutes, mitigating the threat while also highlighting the security team’s value.